Look at the most commonly asked questions in relation to Anti-Money Laundering to understand why and how you can

 What is the current legal framework?

-The 5th Money Laundering Directive (5MLD), which amends the 4th Anti-Money Laundering Directive (4MLD), was published in the Official Journal of the European Union on June 19, 2018.
-It must be implemented by Member States by January 10, 2020.
-The 5th Money Laundering Directive aims to tackle emerging issues and the funding of criminal activities.
-It strengthens the existing rules and makes the fight against money laundering and terrorism financing more effective.
-It also improves transparency in identifying the real beneficial owner [BO] of companies to prevent the misuse of legal entities for money laundering as well as increasing collaboration and information-sharing between anti-money laundering supervisors and the European Central Bank.
+The 4th, 5th and 6th Anti-Money Laundering Directives aim to integrate the existing rules and address the fight against money laundering and terrorism financing in a more effective way.
+They have also improved transparency in identifying the real beneficial owner [BO] of companies to prevent the misuse of legal entities for money laundering as well as increasing collaboration and information-sharing between anti-money laundering supervisors and the European Central Bank [ECB].
 The Financial Conduct Authority [FCA] estimates that up to £57 billion is laundered through the UK every year.
-The watchdog for the UK is expected to be the Financial Action Task Force [FATF], an inter-governmental body created to investigate financial crime, is expected to monitor the UK.
+The watchdog for the UK is expected to be the Financial Action Task Force [FATF], an inter-governmental body created to investigate financial crime.

 Who needs to perform Anti-Money Laundering (AML) checks?